 Accounts must be settled prior to departure.
 CASH, TRAVELER’s CHECKS or PERSONAL CHECKS are our preferred method of payment.

 Visa, Master Card are also accepted, however unfortunately our local bank is now charging multiple additional processing fees for credit card transactions.
-We regret that we must add a 3% surcharge if you choose to pay by Master Card, Visa or American Express.
+We regret that we must add a 3% surcharge if you choose to pay by Master Card, Visa.
 This will cover approximately half of the fees being charged to us by the bank.